Contents

 - Passwords (we use passwordless authentication)

-- Card numbers or bank details (payments are processed by Stripe; we store only transaction references)
+- Card numbers or bank details (we do not store bank details; we retain only invoice references)

 - Device fingerprints or behavioural advertising profiles for marketing